NidhayPancholi/slashbot/CODE_OF_CONDUCT.md

 * This encompasses:
 - The utilization of sexualized language or imagery, as well as any form of sexual attention or advances.
-- Engaging in trolling, making insulting or derogatory comments, and launching personal or political attacks.
+- Launching personal or political assaults, trolling, and making offensive or disparaging remarks.
 - Participating in public or private harassment.
-- Disclosing others' private information, such as physical or email addresses, without their explicit consent.
+- Revealing others' private information, such as physical or email addresses, without their explicit consent.
 - Any other behavior that could reasonably be deemed inappropriate in a professional setting.

 ## Enforcement Responsibilities